 Educational Activities: workshops, field trips, trainings, research and tutoring

-If you are a sophomore or junior in the Boston area, with an interest in civic engagement and public policy, we would love to hear from you.
+If you are a sophomore in the Boston area, with an interest in civic engagement and public policy, we would love to hear from you.
 The Young Civic Leaders program provides a carefully selected group of young people with the opportunity to impact their communities positively.
 For more information, contact MassVOTE at (617) 542-8683.
 Students can apply by completing the YCL-Application found here (Word Doc).
 Guidance counselors, teachers, and PIC coordinators can also phone or email to request applications for students.

 MassVOTE is a nonpartisan organization and we do not discriminate based on any protected status under state or federal law.
 Young Civic Leader applicants may be asked to submit to one or more of the following: a panel interview, release of official transcripts / report cards, and providing recommendations or references.
 LGBTQ identified, female, and minority candidates are strongly encouraged to apply.